openai/openai-quickstart-node/README.md

+# Implementing Open AI
+Using the OpenAI quickstart to familiarise myself with the model and learning how to train my own.

+---

 # OpenAI API Quickstart - Node.js example app

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.